foomur/programming-ground-up/README.md

-# programming-ground-up-labs
+# Programming from the Ground Up
-Labs from the book "Programming from the Ground Up" by Jonathan Bartlett.
+Labs and exercises to be done in x86 assembly and C.